Wishing on The Hellmouth

 "He's king of the Saracens," Balian answered, unsure where this line of questioning was leading.

 "He has two hundred thousand men in Damascus alone.
 Should he go to war, he would win.
 Daily he's given cause by fanatics and Templar bastards like Reynald de Chatillon."
 Tiberias slammed a hand down on the large desk.
 "Here, from this room, I keep the peace, as far as I'm able.
 Even so, Saladin and the king between them…they would make a better world."

 His dark eyes held a sad note that let his audience see what he had always known.
 It was only a matter of time.

 "Even if only for a small time, Tiberias, it still has lived," the Hospitaler said.

 His voice and words had a calming effect on the Marshall.
 The tension eased away from his shoulders and his eyes once again lit with their well-known passionate zeal.
 He leaned back in his chair, turning that piercing gaze back to his young guest.

 "What did your father tell you regarding your obligations?"

 Tiberias felt his little shadow grow still, listening, absorbing, measuring and deciding.
 It would lead to either his and Jerusalem's salvation or destruction.
 He was never sure how or why he had ever agreed to this charade, but it was far too late to turn back now.
 Truth to tell, he wasn't sure that he would want to.
 It had certainly brightened his otherwise lonely life.

-Balian watched the play of emotions that raced across the older man's face.
-He wasn't sure that others would even notice, but he had spent his life observing.
+Balian watched the play of emotions racing across the older man's face.
+He wasn't sure others would even notice, but he had spent his life observing.
 The Marshall, Tiberias, was a deep soul.